enh/eh/91/spoiler/README.md

     ae file

-Text files consists of lines of printable text or tab characters.
-A line can be of arbitrary length and is delimited by either a newline or the end of file.
-Carriage return is mapped to newline on input and ignored on output.
+Text files consists of lines of printable text, tabs, or newline characters.
+A physical line can be of arbitrary length and is delimited by either a newline or the end of file.
 Tab stops are every eight columns.
-Non-printable characters may have unpredictable results depending on the implementation of the Curses library.
+Carriage return and newline behaviour is based on the `stty(1)` input mode settings or terminal emulator or both.
+The behaviour of other non-printable characters may be undefined depending on the implementation of the Curses library or `stty(1)` settings.

 Commands